18F/handbook/_pages/how-we-work/tools/murally.md

 ## Setup

 Because Mural.ly is a web application, there’s no installation necessary.
 You will need to set up an account, however.
 If you don’t already have a Mural.ly account, visit [this link](http://mrl.li/mnEPxzBV) and create an account with your GSA email address.
-In order to have access to all 18F public rooms and create your own rooms, you need an admin (Bridget F) to give you those permissions.
+In order to have access to all 18F public rooms and create your own rooms, you need an admin to give you those permissions.
+Post a link the the #admins-mural channel to get access.

 ## Usage